gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

   terminus drush $TERMINUS_SITE.dev -- cr
   ```

 6. Now whenever we add content, the referenced taxonomy term pages are automatically cleared.
-To test, let's check on the age of our taxonomy listing again by curling a few times
+To test, let's check on the age of our taxonomy listing again by curling a few times.

   ```
   curl -I http://dev-$TERMINUS_SITE.pantheonsite.io/taxonomy/term/1